AJdesignb/MM621_F25/Journal/entry1.md

 > The correct parts must be visible, and they must convey the correct message.
 (Pg 4.
 DOET)
 > Visibility indicates the mapping between intended actions and actual Operations.
 It indicates crucial distinctions.
 (Pg 8.
 DOET)
 ***e.g. The door example, Flat plate for pushing and handle for pulling.***

+**Feedback**
+Users need to know their action had an effect.
+A click, light, or sound reassures them.
+Without feedback, users repeat actions or assume something went wrong.

 **Affordances** :
 Objects should make their possible actions obvious. ***chair eg***